Dire Straits Amp Settings & Guitar Tone

 Get Dire Straits's Tone on Your Gear

-Adapt Dire Straits's amp settings to your specific guitar, amp, and pedals.
+Get Dire Straits's amp settings dialed in for your specific guitar, amp, and pedals.